AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/who-uses-ocs.md

 #### Data is contextualized

-Data scientists need to experiment with and update their models.
-The REST API gives data scientists freedom to work with many different contemporary data modeling tools and applications.
-The REST API also provides flexibility as data science technology evolves.
+Data science models are only as good as the data used in those models.
+Identifying the data that is relevant is as important as the model used.
+OCS uses metadata rules to provide the context that makes it easy to search for data.
+OCS metadata rules parse and store data that match specific patterns.
+Additionally, OCS parses for user-provided context to identify patterns.
+When it finds a pattern, it attaches metadata.

 #### APIs integrate operational data with applications

 OCS supports easy integration with custom applications, extending the enterprise data infrastructure to in-house and partner applications.
-OCS offers ease of integration with a modern, secure REST API that is compatible with R and PYTHON applications.
+OCS offers ease of integration with a modern, secure REST API that is compatible with R and Python applications.
 The REST API allows the application developer to interact with operational data on OCS.

 ## Operations departments use OCS to monitor remote locations